brazier-dev/hikari-flare/README.md

 # Flare

-Stateless component manager for hikari with type-safe API.
+Flare is a stateless component manager for hikari with type-safe API.
+Flare supports buttons, select menus, and modals.

+Flare saves data for components between bot restarts by storing information in the component's custom id.

+*If you want to create complex components [hikari-miru](https://github.com/HyperGH/hikari-miru) may be a better choice.*

 ## Example